 The symptoms of a fissured tongue are cracks on top surface of the tongue.
 Sometimes they extend to the tongue’s edges.
 The depth and size of the cracks or fissures vary.
 They may or may not be connected.

-Debris can sometimes get trapped in the cracks of deep grooves.
+Debris can sometimes in the cracks of deep grooves.
 As such, people with tongue cracks are encouraged to brush the top surface of their tongue to remove any debris.
 This will also help prevent irritation or infection from occurring.

 Doctors don’t know why tongue cracks form.
 It’s believed to be hereditary.
 Sometimes a fissured tongue is seen alongside: